Guatemala to Belize

 Loading...

 Wander the cobblestone streets of Antigua, admire ancient Mayan ruins and unwind on the laidback island of Caye Caulker on this 10-day adventure from Guatemala to Belize.
-This trip spans two captivating countries, with different languages, distinct cultures and varied landscapes – each with the capacity to inspire awe in those who visit.
-From volcano-studded highlands to the chilled-out charm of the Caribbean coast, this tour delivers a hearty dose of history and culture, plenty of epic scenery and some well-deserved downtime.
+This trip spans two captivating countries, with different languages, distinct cultures and varied landscapes.
+From volcano-studded highlands to the chilled-out charm of the Caribbean coast, this trip delivers a hearty dose of history and culture, plenty of epic scenery and some well-deserved downtime.

 Departure dates